Research in Religious Studies

 Democracy, Disinformation and Religion is a best practice network of academics, journalists, artists, civil society actors, religious organisations, policymaking and counter-disinformation professionals from across the globe.
 It promotes cross-disciplinary research on religious organisations as (dis)information actors, and creative methods of knowledge exchange with different communities.

 We live in a largely secular society, yet as religious issues and identity debates continue to surface, religious symbols abound.
-This 2.4 million euro EU-funded international research project investigates the ways in which religious coexistence is considered in different environments.
+RETOPEA began as a 2.4 million euro EU-funded international research project investigating the ways in which religious coexistence is considered in different environments.
 It explores how religion has been managed in peace treaties in the past, and aims to use the insights gained to inform thinking about present-day peaceful religious co-existence, especially among young people.
+Drawing on historical research and work in schools and youth clubs, RETOPEA seeks to support young people’s active and critical engagement with religious history.
+Through the creative process of making short documentary films (‘docutubes’), young people explore, discuss and reflect on issues relevant to religious toleration and peace, drawing both on historical exemplars and their own experience.

-Discover more about what we do via our departmental blog and on Twitter @religion_ou.
+Discover more about what we do via our departmental blog and on social media: Bluesky (@religiousstudiesou.bsky.social), X (@religion_ou), Facebook (@religionou), and Instagram (@ou_religious_studies).

 Explore our qualifications and courses by requesting one of our prospectuses today.